benhuangbmj/cmp-lab-schedule/README.md

 npm install
 ```

-3. In the root directory, run the `initialize` script:
+3. In the root directory, run the `initialize` script.
+Enter the space ID and CDA/CMA tokens from your Contentful account upon the prompts:

 ```bash
 node scripts/initialize.mjs
 ```

-Enter the space ID and CDA/CMA tokens from your Contentful account upon the prompts.

 4. To start the development server, run: